Sorkanius/articles/subjective_video_testing/SubjectiveTestsOnVidegameContent.md

 *Shadow of the Tomb Raider screenshot.*

-We evaluated 10 subjects on two devices:
+We evaluated 9 subjects on two devices:

 * PC display: **put dimensions and brand here and setting**
 * Mobile phone: **put dimensions and brand here and setting**.
 [35% of Twitch users are on mobile](https://muchneeded.com/twitch-statistics/)

 Each subject evaluated 16 fragments of Tomb Raider gameplay and 14 fragments of League of Legends for each device.
-This was done for 8 and 7 different per game respectively, including the source video (each quality was evaluated twice).
+This was done for 8 and 7 different per game respectively (each quality was evaluated twice).
+The source video was included in the evaluations and it is represented with an LQI of 100.

 ## TV Results